mehak25/BiGAN/README.md

 		Set evalPred=True
 		Set pred_len=8 or 7 or 6 or 5

-To run BRITS-I for air quality and MIMIC -
-	Run "britsI/main_original_activity.ipynb"
-	Input Arguments to be set -
-		For AirQuality dataset, set air=True
-		For MIMIC dataset, set mimic=True

-	For training model-
-		Set train=True

-	For Imputation Testing model-
-		Set evalImp=True
-		Set missingRate=10 or 20 or 30 or 40 or 50

-	For Prediction Testing model-
-		Set evalPred=True
-		Set pred_len=8 or 7 or 6 or 5

 ===============================Baseline=============================================
 Baseline
 To run Bi-GAN for EHR dataset -
-To run Bi-GAN for air quality and MIMIC -
 MICE -
 Run "baseline/MICE.ipynb"
 	Input Arguments to be set -
-		For AirQuality dataset, set air=True
-		For MIMIC dataset, set mimic=True
-		For EHR dataset, set ehr=True

 	For Imputation Testing model-
 		Set imp=True